tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 Xuixo is my first release under this new alias, and I am fortunate to have had it released on [Sevish's xenharmonic label split-notes](http://split-notes.com).
 I have been producing xenharmonic dance music since 2017 and live-coding music in TidalCycles since 2018.
- Beyond the topics in this blog post, I am captivated by sea creatures, 3D art, and molecular biology.
-I'd like to thank the friends who have helped me along the way to this release.
-And especially those who acquiesced to offering an initial vibe-check and listened to my EP when it was still a demo.
+ Beyond the topics in this blog post, I am captivated by 3D art, molecular biology, and sea creatures.
+I'd like to thank the friends who have helped me along the way to this release, especially those who acquiesced to offering an initial vibe-check and listened to my EP when it was still a demo.